TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-07-08-Coding-Period-Week-4.md

 ## Preliminaries
-The previous week a present the important theoretical background, implementation, results and observations from optimizating the PilotNet model.
+The previous week, I presented the important theoretical background, implementation, results and observations from optimizating the PilotNet model.
 In this week, we focus on verifying the utility of the compressed models.
-We will test the model on different GPU hardward in offline fashion (using usual test scripts) and simulation with Behavior Metrics tool.
+We will test the models on different GPU hardward in offline fashion (using usual test scripts) and via simulation with Behavior Metrics tool.
 It includes enabling inference scripts in Behavior Metrics to utilize the optimized models.
 If time permits I will continue working on TensorRT and creating optimization script for DeepestLSTMTinyPilotNet architecture.

 ## Objectives